microsoft/DeepSpeed/docs/_tutorials/mixture-of-experts-nlg.md

 Table 1: Zero-shot evaluation results (last six columns) for different dense and MoE NLG models.
 All zero-shot evaluation results use the accuracy metric.

 ### 2.4.
 Reducing the model size with MoS
-Despite the excellent performance of MoE for accelerated training speed, we are also interested in reducing the MoE model during inference for reduced latecy and cost.
-MoS, standing for Mixture-of-Students, is a staged distillation based technique for compressing large MoE models.
-MoS further reduces the model size by 12.5%, leading to up 3.7x model size reduction over standard MoE when combined with PR-MoE.
-Our [technical report]({{ https://arxiv.org/abs/2201.05596 }}) offeres more details about MoS.
+MoS, standing for Mixture-of-Students, is a staged distillation-based technique for compressing large MoE models.
+MoS further reduces the model size by 12.5%, leading to up 3.7x model size reduction when combined with PR-MoE over the standard MoE.
+The reduced model size helps reduce the latecy and cost during inference.
+Our [technical report]({{ https://arxiv.org/abs/2201.05596 }}) offers more details about MoS.
 To train an MoS model, one needs to specify a few additional parameters.
 We will use PR-MoE as an example:

-`--mos`: This would enable Mixture-of-Students via knolwedge distillation.
+`--mos`: This would enable Mixture-of-Students via knowledge distillation.

 `--load-teacher`: This specifies the path to the teacher model checkpoint.

-`num-layers-teacher`, `--hidden-size-teacher`, `--hidden-size-teacher`, `--num-experts-teacher`: In addition to the teacher model checkpoint path, we also need to specify the model architecture of the teacher model such as its number of layers, hidden dimension size, and number of experts per MoE layer.
-In the case of PR-MoE, we need to also provide a list of expertes for the teacher model, where we remove a few expert layers from the teacher model.
+`num-layers-teacher`, `--hidden-size-teacher`, `--hidden-size-teacher`, `--num-experts-teacher`: In addition to the teacher model checkpoint path, we also need to specify the model architecture of the teacher model such as its number of layers, hidden dimension size, and the number of experts per MoE layer.
+In the case of PR-MoE, we need to also provide a list of experts for the teacher model, where we remove a few expert layers from the teacher model.

 In addition to the new parameters above, we observe that using the teacher PR-MoE during the entire training process may adversely impact the final student model accuracy.
 In our experiments, we use a staged distillation method by stopping distillation early in the training process (e.g., after 400K steps) and perform optimization only against the standard language modeling loss for the rest of the training.